Harry Cicma

-Harry Cicma (born February 18, 1982) is an American former tennis player and TV Broadcaster.
+Harry Cicma (born February 18, 1982) is an American former tennis player and TV broadcaster.

-Early life and TV Career
+Early life and TV career

 Harry Cicma was born in Providence, Rhode Island, to George Cicma, with origins from Macedonia, and Carol Cicma, with origins from Epirus.
-Harry is of Greek origins.
+Cicma is of Greek origins.
 His grandfather was Haralambie Cicma, an Aromanian immigrant who became a dermatologist in the United States.
-After graduating from high school, Harry joined Rutgers University's Division I varsity tennis team and United States Tennis Association tournaments.
+After graduating from high school, Cicma joined Rutgers University's Division I varsity tennis team and United States Tennis Association tournaments.

 After getting his first professional on-air TV position at the 2003 US Open Tennis Championships in New York City, Cicma went on to work for other outlets.
-Harry also won an Emmy Award with WNBC News 4 New York, for his on-air reporting during Hurricane Sandy.
+Cicma also won an Emmy Award with WNBC News 4 New York, for his on-air reporting during Hurricane Sandy.
 He is also the TV voice of World Team Tennis.

 TV career

 Cicma has worked as a sports anchor for numerous stations, including Fios 1, News 12 New Jersey, WSHM, WFSB-TV, WJAR-TV, and recently WNBC and the NBC Sports Group.

 Cicma is the host and executive producer of the nationally syndicated TV series World Tennis with Harry Cicma for NESN.
 He is the founder of Harry Cicma Productions LLC.
 Cicma has served as the executive producer and host for national productions, including FXFL Football, Turkish Airlines Open Golf, Richard Branson's Necker Cup Tennis, The Miami Marathon, Brooklyn Boxing, Fencing Masters NYC, and World Team Tennis.

 Cicma has announced tennis for every major TV network, including ESPN2, NBC, CBS Digital, Tennis Channel, and FOX Sports Net.
 He also served as the US Open master of ceremonies on Arthur Ashe Stadium Court, and at Madison Square Garden.

-Harry is an inductee of the Greek Sports Hall of Fame, and Classical High School Sports Hall of Fame.
+Cicma is an inductee of the Greek Sports Hall of Fame, and Classical High School Sports Hall of Fame.

 Professional tennis career

-2002-2004: Professional debut
+2002–2004: Professional debut

 Cicma's first ATP Tour professional event was in October 2002 at the age of 20 at the 2002 Miller Lite Hall of Fame Championships in doubles with Greg Schweitzer.
 They lost in the round of 16 to Gabriel Trifu and Glenn Weiner.

 Cicma and Schweitzer began 2003 at the Forest Hills Challenger 2003, they were defeated in the first round by Federico Browne and Ignacio Hirigoyen before their loss in Atlantic City challenger 2003 to Bjorn Rehnquist and Marcus Sarstrand.

 Cicma and Schweitzer began 2004 by qualifying for the main draw, round of 16, of the ATP 2004 Siebel Open where they faced Jürgen Melzer and Karsten Braasch.

 In 2016, Cicma made his return to Professional Tennis, competing with fellow American Evan King.
 Cicma and King played doubled together in the Main Draw of the ITF ATP Puerto Rico Open Futures in Mayaguez.
 They defeated Sam Beddow and Erwin Rodriguez in the opening round, 6–3, 6–1, en route the Quarterfinals, where they fell to eventual singles Champion Thai-Son Kwiatkowski and Quinton Vega 7–5, 6–4.